5 steps to ERP implementation

 • Integrate with a new customer’s ordering systems within about two weeks of contract signing

+Of course, your own needs will likely differ.
+Just notice that the objectives above are (a) measurable and (b) can be readily assigned a monetary value.
 An ERP project typically has twenty or more such key objectives, and it’s crucial that the board have consensus on each of them.
 Because then there will be far less room for argument when the road gets bumpy.
 And later you’ll be able to point back to your requirements document and show that it was all there in black and white from the start, avoiding disputes internally and with suppliers.

 2. Assign clear ownership of the project.

 Too often ERP projects are run by a gaggle of people with vague roles.
-Instead, the CEO must absolutely appoint someone with the necessary technical know-how, business experience, people skills, and leadership qualities to run a complex project.
+Instead, the CEO must absolutely appoint someone with the necessary technical knowhow, business experience, people skills, and leadership qualities to run a complex project.
 (We would, of course, suggest one of our fractional IT leaders join your team.)

 The CEO and this leader must then be clear on who is accountable for which aspects of the project.
 These people must have the space to do their jobs—avoid interrupting them with day-to-day issues so they can genuinely focus on the ERP project.